SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 - ability to zoom indefinitely,
 - moving, scaling, filling, and rotating do not degrade the quality of an image.

-Ultimately, picture on a computer are displayed on a screen with a specific display dimension.
-However, while raster graphic doesn't scale very well when the resolution differ too much from the picture resolution, vector graphics are rasterized to fit the display they will appear on.
-Rasterization is the technique of taking an image described in a vector graphics format and transform it into a set of pixels for output on a screen.
+Ultimately, pictures on a computer are displayed on a screen with a specific display dimension.
+However, while raster graphic doesn't scale very well when the resolution differs too much from the picture resolution, vector graphics are rasterized to fit the display they will appear on.
+Rasterization is the technique of taking an image described in a vector graphics format and transforming it into a set of pixels for output on a screen.

 ###### Note.
-You have the same concept when doing 3D programming with an API like openGL.
-You describe your scene with point, vertices, etc..., and in the end, you rasterize your scene to display it on your screen.
+You have the same concept when doing 3D programming with an API like OpenGL.
+You describe your scene with points, vertices, etc, and in the end, you rasterize your scene to display it on your screen.

 Morphic is the way to do graphics with Pharo.
-However, most existing canvas are pixel based, and not vector based.
+However, most existing canvases are pixel based, and not vector based.
-This can be an issue with current IT ecosystems, where the resolution can differ from machine to machine (desktop, tablet, phones, etc...)
+This can be an issue with current IT ecosystems, where the resolution can differ from machine to machine (desktop, tablet, phones, etc)

-Enter Athens, a vector based graphic API.
-Under the scene, it can either use balloon Canvas, or the cairo graphic library for the rasterization phase.
+Enter Athens, a vector-based graphic API.
+Under the scene, it can either use balloon Canvas, or the Cairo graphic library for the rasterization phase.

 When you integrate Athens with Spec, you'll use its rendering engine to create your picture.
-It's then transformed in a `Form` and displayed on the screen.
+It's then transformed into a `Form` and displayed on the screen.

 ### Hello-world in Athens

 We'll see how to use Athens directly integrated with Morphic.
 This is why we first start to create a `Morph` subclass.
 Figure *@figathens@* shows the display of such a morph.
-It will be the class we'll use after for all our experiment.
+It will be the class we'll use after for all our experiments.

 ![AthensHello new openInWindow](figures/athens.png width=80&label=figathens)

-First, we define a class, which inherit from `Morph`:
+First, we define a class, which inherits from `Morph`:
 ```language=Smalltalk
 Morph << #AthensHello
     slots: { #surface };
     package: 'CodeOfSpec20BookAthens'
 ```

-During the initialization phase, we'll create our Athens surface:
+During the initialization phase, we create our Athens surface:

 ```language=Smalltalk
 AthensHello >> initialize
     super initialize.